Axed England star Moeen Ali now bowling mediums in county cricket

 He started well enough, batting at first drop and making 42 as the rest of the top order crumbled around him (Worcs were 7/58 when Ali was caught).

-But it was a similar story to his rough day in Birmingham with the ball as Ali battled to 0/108 from 32 overs at one point and provided a clip that was widely circulated online (and can be viewed in the video player above).
+But it was a similar story to his rough day in Birmingham with the ball as Ali battled to 0/108 from 32 overs at one point and provided a clip that was widely circulated online.

 Despite the sympathy and criticism it evoked, the vision likely didn't tell the whole story.
 Worcestershire was down a paceman after opening bowler Josh Tongue didn't take the field on day three so Ali — who took three late wickets bowling spin as he finished with figures of 3/126 — may have just been doing his captain a solid.